 This guitar offers so many tonal varieties that it really could be the only guitar you’ll ever need.
 It has fantastic offset styling, and as it’s part of the Classic Vibe Series, it gets premium appointments like alnico pickups and a genuine bone nut.

-We were pleased to get our favorite finish to test – Surf Green.
+We were pleased that our test model had our favorite finish – Surf Green.
 The Black, and the Sunburst options look great in their own right, but the combination of Green and the Tortoiseshell pickguard is such an iconic look.
 Squier really nailed it with the quality of the finish on this Jag.

-The neck, like all of the guitars on test had a C shape, which by this point we were quite used to.
-Fortunately, the Jag had the same high quality finish as the 40th Anniversary Jazzmaster on its neck, making it an absolute joy to play.
+The neck, like all the guitars on test, had a C shape, which by this point we were quite used to.
+Fortunately, the Jag had the same high-quality finish on its neck as the 40th-Anniversary Jazzmaster, making it an absolute joy to play.

-Verdict: The Squier Classic Vibe ‘70s Jaguar is by far one of the best looking models in the entire Squier line up.
-It offers authentic Fender feel and playability, and delivers hard hitting tones across pretty much any genre of music.
+Verdict: The Squier Classic Vibe ’70s Jaguar is one of the best-looking models in the entire Squier lineup.
+It offers authentic Fender feel and playability, and delivers hard-hitting tones across pretty much any genre of music.

 Punishing metal tones and Telecasters haven’t traditionally gone together – until now.